criteo/criteo-api-python-sdk/sdks/marketingsolutions_preview/docs/AdvertiserApi.md

-Use this call to fetch a list of all advertisers in your account.
+Fetch the portfolio of Advertisers for this account

 ### Example

-* OAuth Authentication (Authorization):
+* OAuth Authentication (oauth):
 ```python
 import time
 import criteo_api_marketingsolutions_preview